dalibo/emaj/docs/en/webUsage.rst

 This page displays two lists:

-* the tables groups in *LOGGING* state,
+* the table groups in *LOGGING* state,
-* the tables groups in *IDLE* state.
+* the table groups in *IDLE* state.

-For each created tables group, the following attributes are displayed:
+For each created table group, the following attributes are displayed:

 * its creation date and time,
 * the number of application tables and sequences it contains,